Stable sheaf cohomology on flag varieties: Introduction

 \begin{remark} If we assume $n\gg 0$ and write $\ll$ instead of $\ll^{[n]}=(-a-b,a,1^b,0^{n-b-2})$, then it follows from the Strong Linkage Principle \cite{And-str-link} that if $\mc{O}(\ll)$ has non-vanishing (stable) cohomology then the zero weight $\ul{0}=(0^n)$ is strongly linked to $\chi=(a-1,0^b,-1^{a-1},0^{n-a-b})$.
 If $b=0$ and $a=d$, this forces $d\equiv 0,1\ (\op{mod}\ p)$, so \eqref{eq:stab-O(-d,d)} shows that the Strong Linkage Principle characterizes non-vanishing for weights $(-d,d,0,\cdots)$.
 When $b>0$ however, the condition $p|a+b$ suffices for $\ul{0}$ to be strongly linked to $\chi$ (or even very strongly linked, in the sense of \cite{wong}), but the characterization \eqref{eq:Hab-nonzero} shows that this is not enough to guarantee that the trivial representation $\kk$ appears in the cohomology of $\mc{O}(\ll)$. \end{remark}

 There are natural variations of the stability problem where we replace line bundles by higher rank vector bundles, and consider partial flag varieties instead of $Fl_n$.
-We illustrate this with the case of projective space $\PP^{n-1}=\PP(\kk^n)$ and vector bundles $\mc{P}(\Omega)$ where $\Omega$ is the cotangent sheaf and $\mc{P}$ is a polynomial functor.
-Basic examples include the symmetric powers $\Sym^d\Omega$, exterior powers $\bw^r\Omega=\Omega^r$ (differential $r$-forms), or the divided powers $D^e\Omega$.
+We illustrate this perspective in the case of projective space $\PP^{n-1}=\PP(\kk^n)$ and vector bundles $\mc{P}(\Omega)$, where $\Omega$ is the cotangent sheaf and $\mc{P}$ is a strict polynomial functor.
+The foundational work of Friedlander and Suslin \cite{fri-sus} introduced the theory of strict polynomial functors and established its homological framework, thereby laying the groundwork for much of the subsequent research on Ext groups, functor homology, and cohomological invariants for polynomial representations.
+The present work aims to establish initial connections between the theory of polynomial functors and sheaf cohomology, with the main applications occurring on the cohomology side.
+In subsequent work \cite{RV} we further develop these ideas by focusing on applications to extension groups between polynomial functors.

+Basic examples of polynomial functors include the symmetric powers $\Sym^d$, the exterior powers $\bw^r$ (in which case $\bw^r\Omega=\Omega^r$ is the sheaf of differential $r$-forms), or the divided powers $D^e$.
 If $\chr(\kk)=p>0$ then we have the \defi{Frobenius power functor} $F^p$ which is the unique simple subfunctor of $\Sym^p$.
-More generally, we write $\bb{S}_{\ll}$ for the \defi{Schur functor} associated to the partition $\ll$, and write $\bb{L}_{\ll}$ for the unique simple subfunctor of $\bb{S}_{\ll}$.
-Effective versions of the results summarized by the following theorem are proved in Section~\ref{sec:poly-omega} (see Theorems~\ref{thm:coh-omega},~\ref{thm:stab-coh-omega},~\ref{thm:Kunneth-coh-omega},~\ref{thm:invariance-Frob}): the K\"unneth formula is verified using Beilinson's resolution of the diagonal, while the invariance under Frobenius is based on the classical decomposition into a direct sum of line bundles for the push-forward of the structure sheaf along Frobenius.
+More generally, we write $\bb{L}_{\ll}$ for the unique simple subfunctor of $\bb{S}_{\ll}$.
+Effective versions of the results summarized by the following theorem are proved in Section~\ref{sec:poly-omega} (see Theorems~\ref{thm:coh-omega},~\ref{thm:stab-coh-omega},~\ref{thm:Kunneth-coh-omega},~\ref{thm:invariance-Frob}).

 \begin{stable-proj*} If $\mc{P}$ is a polynomial functor then $H^j\left(\PP^{n-1},\mc{P}(\Omega)\right)$ has a trivial $\GL_n$-action and is independent of $n$ for $n\gg 0$.
 We write $H^j_{st}\left(\mc{P}(\Omega)\right)$ for the resulting \defi{stable cohomology group}, and denote by $h^j_{st}\left(\mc{P}(\Omega)\right)$ its dimension.
 We have: \begin{itemize} \item {\bf K\"unneth formula:} if $\mc{P}',\mc{P}''$ are polynomial functors, then